 Friday nights are for stargazing

-Friday nights through March are extra special occasions at the Banff Gondola.
+Friday and Saturday nights through March are extra special occasions at the Banff Gondola.
 We head outside on the fourth level to gather around a cozy fire with some astronomers.
 They hand us warm cups of apple cider.
 Under their guidance, we look through telescopes at planet and stars and learn the difference between the two.
 This is about looking beyond the end of your own nose and wondering what is out there.
 On a clear night, the views from the summit are spectacular.
 We cuddle up and take it all in.

 Something to write home about